plaid/account-funding-tutorial/README.md

   - Retrieve identity information to aid identity verification later
   - Retrieve initial account balance from **/identity/get**
   - Generate a processor token for Dwolla
-  - Create a Dwolla customer, send Dwolla the processor token, and use the Dwolla API to move funds
   - Retrieve real-time account balance using **/accounts/balance/get** (for use later when making transfer requests)
 - Finally, on the front end, we'll:
   - Write helper functions to help verify user identity and check account balance when a user initiates a transfer